asterisk/documentation/docs/Configuration/Core-Configuration/Alternate-Channel-Storage-Backends.md

 - Find by context/extension.
 - All searches are case-insensitive.

 The channels container is a classic hash container whose key is the channel name.
-The container is protected by a mutex lock which means only 1 thread can access the table, for both read or write, at a time.
+The container is protected by a mutex lock, which means only 1 thread can access the table, for both read or write, at a time.
 Every channel also has a mutex lock that is supposed to prevent concurrent modifications.
-This means that queries other than by name casn't use the hash index and have to go through the following process:
+This means that queries other than by name can't use the hash index and have to go through the following process:

 - Lock the channels container.
 - Test each channel in the container:
   - Lock the channel.
-  - Do a case-insentive compare on the search criteria.
+  - Do a case-insensitive compare on the search criteria.
   - Unlock the channel.
   - Exit the loop if there's a match.
 - Unlock the channels container.